Bogotá metropolitan area

 Metropolitan Area of Bogotá is the metropolitan area of the Colombian capital city of Bogotá, usually used for statistical analysis or technical use.
 It is not a formal administrative division and its limits are therefore not defined.

-The study included the Capital District of Bogotá and 17 of the surrounding municipalities in the Department of Cundinamarca; Soacha, Facatativá, Zipaquirá, Chía, Mosquera, Madrid, Funza, Cajicá, Sibaté, Tocancipá, La Calera, Sopó, Tabio, Tenjo, Cota, Gachancipá and Bojacá.
+A study defined the Metropolitan Area of Bogotá as the territory of the Capital District and 17 of the surrounding municipalities in the Department of Cundinamarca; Soacha, Facatativá, Zipaquirá, Chía, Mosquera, Madrid, Funza, Cajicá, Sibaté, Tocancipá, La Calera, Sopó, Tabio, Tenjo, Cota, Gachancipá and Bojacá.
 Bogotá and its metropolitan area (ranging in altitude from 1800 m to 4200 m) had a population of 9.8 million in 2015.

 Metropolitan areas in Colombia

 Metropolitan areas in Colombia are regions legally established by an urban center and the surrounding areas.
 These areas must meet certain criteria including population, minimum average of total urban population, political motivation (accords between municipalities or other administrative entities).
 In Colombia there are only five of these metropolitan areas legally established.
 The Metropolitan Area of Medellin, Metropolitan Area of Bucaramanga, Metropolitan Area of Barranquilla (also having a special district), Metropolitan Area of Cúcuta and the Metropolitan Area of the Midwest (having as head the city of Pereira).
 The Metropolitan areas of Cali, Popayán and Bogotá are yet to be legally established, however in some cases the Colombian government recognizes these.